KeeganMyers/emacs-setup/README.md

 The Personal pack is a sort of scratch pack.
 It has a place for functions, key bindings, variables and setup.
 Personal pack is always the last pack loaded, so this is a great place to change emacs from the defaults that have accumulated from the other packs.
-I would recommend forking the [personal-pack repository](https://github.com/EricGebhart/personal-pack) so you can one of your own.
+I would recommend forking the [personal-pack repository](https://github.com/EricGebhart/personal-pack) so you can have one of your own.

 There are a few functions in functions.el, Most notably are some extensions to ido, ```ido-find-tag``` and ```ido-find-file-in-tag-files```.  keys.el has all my special keybindings which is mostly _F keys_.
-Vars.el sets some git-gutter variables and Display-buffer-alist, although that does not work so well yet.
+Vars.el sets some variables for the various packages and eshell.
 Check ```~/.emacs.d/emacs-live-packs/personal-pack/config/``` to see what is there.
 I've tried to put sections for the various packages which have settings or functions to call on startup.
 Look in *setup.el* and *vars.el*.